mattbnz/web-matt/content/w/2023-goals.md

 There are three, currently extremely high level, product ideas closely aligned to my chosen mission that I'm excited to explore:

-1. Improve co-ordination of electricity resources to support and accelerate the eletrification of NZ's energy needs and the transition to zero carbon grid.
+1. Improve co-ordination of electricity resources to support and accelerate the electrification of NZ's energy needs and the transition to zero carbon grid.

     NZ has huge potential to be a world-leader in decarbonising energy use through electrification, but requires a massive transition to realise the benefits.
 Many of the challenges to that transition involve coordination of an order of magnitude more distributed energy resources (DER) in a much more dynamic and software-oriented manner than the electricity industry is traditionally experienced with.
 There's a huge gap of experience and expertise in building and operating such systems that needs to be bridged.

-    So while the concept of improving DER coordination is hardly novel, I think the match between my experience with large, high-reliabilty distributed software systems, the need in the industry, and the current motivation towards finding solutions to enable a rapid transition to a zero carbon, highly electrified energy future for NZ, makes this a very compelling area to look for a more detailed product need and opportunity in.
+    So while the concept of improving DER coordination is hardly novel, I think the match between my experience with large, high-reliability distributed software systems, the need in the industry, and the current motivation towards finding solutions to enable a rapid transition to a zero carbon, highly electrified energy future for NZ, makes this a very compelling area to look for a more detailed product need and opportunity in.

 1. Drive reduced agricultural emissions by making sustainable farm management, including compliance reporting, straightforward, fun and effective for busy farmers.

     NZ farmers are caught between two difficult forces.
 Agricultural emissions are NZ's biggest category and must come down.
 Programs to drive and incentive this behaviour (both existing, and upcoming) are increasing compliance and reporting burdens on already very busy farmers who don't have the time or inclination to provide similar data multiple times to different regulators and authorities.
 In tandem, rising business costs and constraints drive a need for continuous improvements in efficiency, performance and farm management processes increasing the complexity and amount of data farmers must work with.

-    Many industry organsiations and associated software players offer existing solutions aimed at addressing aspects of these problems, but anecdotal feedback indicates these are poorly integrated, little loved, piecemeal solutions that are often frustrating to use - a burden rather than a source of continuous improvement.
+    Many industry organisations and associated software players offer existing solutions aimed at addressing aspects of these problems, but anecdotal feedback indicates these are poorly integrated, little loved, piecemeal solutions that are often frustrating to use - a burden rather than a source of continuous improvement.
 It seems like there could be an opportunity for a delightful, comprehensive farm management and reporting system to disrupt the industry and support farmers to do what they do best, rather than being a burden.

 1. Lower sickness rates and improve cognitive performance by enabling every indoor space to benefit from continuous ventilation monitoring and reporting.

     Indoor air quality is important in reducing disease transmission risk and promoting optimal cognitive performance, but despite the current pandemic temporarily raising its profile, a focus on indoor air quality generally remains under the radar for most people.

-    One factor contributing to this is the lack of widely available systems for continously monitoring and reporting on air quality.
+    One factor contributing to this is the lack of widely available systems for continuously monitoring and reporting on air quality.
 I built https://co2mon.nz/ to help address this problem in my children's school during 2022, and there is potential to further market and raise awareness of this capability for use in any indoor environment.

 In addition to these mission aligned product ideas, I'm also interested in exploring the creation of small to medium sized SaaS applications that while not directly linked to solving a "real problem" in the world still deliver useful value by serving the needs of a specialized or niche business or industry.
-The development and operation of systems of this type can contribute to the mission by improving the sustainabilty of the business both through direct revenue contribution and by providing economies of scale in the many backend processes and infrastructure required to deliver secure, reliable and performant software systems.
+The development and operation of systems of this type can contribute to the mission by improving the sustainability of the business both through direct revenue contribution and by providing economies of scale in the many backend processes and infrastructure required to deliver secure, reliable and performant software systems.

 ### Developing my professional network